built1n/rastercarve/README.md

 not the first program that can do this, but existing solutions are unsuitable due to their high cost.

-Examples below:
+The program's output has been thoroughly tested on a ShopBot Desktop MAX, which produced the results shown below, and a ShopBot PRTalpha.
+Various users have reported successful results on X-Carve and Shapeoko machines, among others.

 <img src="https://www.fwei.tk/blog/d-day.jpg" width="100%" />
 <img src="https://raw.githubusercontent.com/built1n/rastercarve/master/examples/pen_plotter.jpg" width="100%" />
 <img src="https://www.fwei.tk/blog/baby-yoda.png" width="100%" />

-The program's output has been tested on a ShopBot Desktop MAX, which produced the results shown earlier, and a ShopBot PRTalpha.
-Various users have reported successful results on an X-Carve and Shapeoko machines, among others.

 # Installation